 - They have anti-cancer properties.

 - Onions are sources of minerals (sulfur, phosphorus, potassium, and magnesium) and vitamins (C, E, B6. and folic acid).

 Therefore, you can start talking about the ways you can benefit from onions.
 Onion juice has a lot of benefits and is main focus of this article.
 Yes, it may be stinky, but it’s quite easy to prepare and offers many health and beauty benefits.

 Take a look at this article: 13 Tricks to Cut Onions without Tearing Up

-First, get two or three medium or large size onions, depending on how much juice you want to extract.
+First, get two or three medium or large size onions,

 Then, use the following utensils in order to prepare this juice: